telus/tds-core/guide/contributing/codebase-overview.md

 // => Expected false to be truthy.
 ```

 Always prefer "shallow" rendering, then "render", then "mount".
 Only "mount" if you are testing the lifecycle methods.
+Using "render" is required for snapshot testing styled components because it prints all auto-generated CSS classes.

 Use a snapshot test for components that do not have any logic and to increase confidence in the structure of the
 component.
 Snapshot tests do not replace unit tests.